OpenEvalProject/evals/manuscripts/elife-87720/v1/manuscript.md

 These associations with task-induced anxiety were again clearly evident in the replication sample (correlation between task-induced anxiety and proportion of conflict/safe option choices: τ = –0.075, p = 0.005; interaction between task-induced anxiety and punishment probability in the hierarchical model: β = –0.23 ± 0.03, p < 0.001; Appendix 1—table 1).

-## A reinforcement learning model explains individual choices
+### A reinforcement learning model explains individual choices

 Next, we investigated the putative cognitive mechanisms driving behaviour on the task by fitting standard reinforcement learning models to trial-by-trial choices.
 The winning model in both the discovery and replication samples included reward- and punishment-specific learning rates, and reward- and punishment-specific sensitivities (i.e. four parameters in total; Figure 3a and b).
 Briefly, it models participants as learning four values, each corresponding to the probabilities of observing specific outcomes (reward or punishment) associated with each option (conflict or safe).
 At every trial, the probability estimates for the chosen option are updated after observing the outcome(s) according to the Rescorla-Wagner update rule.
-Individual differences in the rate of updating are captured by the learning rate parameters (αr , αp), whereas differences in the extent to which each outcome impacts choice are captured by the sensitivity parameters (βr , βp).
+Individual differences in the rate of updating are captured by the learning rate parameters ($\alpha^{r}$ , $\alpha^{p}$), whereas differences in the extent to which each outcome impacts choice are captured by the sensitivity parameters ($\beta^{r}$ , $\beta^{p}$).

 ![Figure 3.](https://cdn.elifesciences.org/articles/87720/elife-87720-fig3-v1.jpg)

 **Figure 3.:** (a) Model comparison results (n = 369).
 The difference in integrated Bayesian information criterion scores from each model relative to the winning model is indicated on the x-axis.
-The winning model included specific learning rates for reward () and punishment learning (αR), and specific outcome sensitivity parameters for reward (αp) and punishment (βR).
-Some models were tested with the inclusion of a lapse term (βP). (ξb) Distributions of individual parameter values from the winning model. (c) The winning model was able to reproduce the proportion of conflict option choices over all trials in the observed data with high accuracy (observed vs predicted data r = 0.97). (d) The distribution of the reward-punishment sensitivity index – the computational measure of approach-avoidance bias.
+The winning model included specific learning rates for reward ($\alpha^{R}$) and punishment learning ($\alpha^{p}$), and specific outcome sensitivity parameters for reward ($\beta^{R}$) and punishment ($\beta^{P}$).
+Some models were tested with the inclusion of a lapse term ($ξ$). (b) Distributions of individual parameter values from the winning model. (c) The winning model was able to reproduce the proportion of conflict option choices over all trials in the observed data with high accuracy (observed vs predicted data r = 0.97). (d) The distribution of the reward-punishment sensitivity index – the computational measure of approach-avoidance bias.
 Higher values indicate approach biases, whereas lower values indicate avoidance biases.

 To assess how well this model captured our observed data, we simulated data from the model given each participant’s parameter values, choices, and observed outcomes.
 These synthetic choice data closely resembled the actual choices made by the participants (Figure 3c).
 Parameter recovery from the winning model was excellent, with Pearson’s r values between data-generating and recovered parameters ranging from 0.77 to 0.86 (Appendix 4—figure 1).

-To quantify individual approach-avoidance bias computationally, we calculated the ratio between the reward and punishment sensitivity parameters (βr/βp).
+To quantify individual approach-avoidance bias computationally, we calculated the ratio between the reward and punishment sensitivity parameters ($\beta^{r}/\beta^{p}$).
 As the task requires simultaneously balancing reward pursuit (i.e. approach) and punishment avoidance, this composite measure provides an index of where an individual lies on the continuum of approach vs avoidance, with higher and lower values indicating approach and avoidance biases, respectively.
 We refer to this measure as the ‘reward-punishment sensitivity index’ (Figure 3d).

 Comparing parameters across sexes via Welch’s t-tests revealed significant differences in reward sensitivity (t289 = –2.87, p = 0.004, d = 0.34; lower in females) and consequently reward-punishment sensitivity index (t336 = –2.03, p = 0.043, d = 0.22; lower in females, i.e. more avoidance-driven).
 In the replication sample, we observed the same effect on reward-punishment sensitivity index (t626 = –2.79, p = 0.005, d = 0.22; lower in females).
 However, the sex difference in reward sensitivity did not replicate (p=0.441), although we did observe a significant sex difference in punishment sensitivity in the replication sample (t626 = 2.26, p = 0.024, d = 0.18).

-## Computational mechanisms of anxiety-related avoidance
+### Computational mechanisms of anxiety-related avoidance

 We assessed the relationship between task-induced anxiety and individual model parameters through permutation testing of non-parametric correlations, since the distribution of task-induced anxiety was non-Gaussian.
 The punishment learning rate and reward-punishment sensitivity index were significantly and negatively correlated with task-induced anxiety in the discovery sample (punishment learning rate: Kendall’s τ = –0.088, p = 0.015; reward-punishment sensitivity index: τ = –0.099, p = 0.005; Figure 4a and b).
 These associations were also significant in the replication sample (punishment learning rate: τ = –0.064, p = 0.020; reward-punishment sensitivity index: τ = –0.096, p < 0.001), with an additional positive correlation between punishment sensitivity and anxiety (τ = 0.076, p = 0.004; Appendix 1—table 1) which may have been detected due to greater statistical power.
-The learning rate equivalent of the reward-punishment sensitivity index (i.e. αr/αp) did not significantly correlate with task-induced anxiety (discovery sample: τ = 0.048, p = 0.165; replication sample: τ = 0.029, p = 0.298).
+The learning rate equivalent of the reward-punishment sensitivity index (i.e. $\alpha^{r}/\alpha^{p}$) did not significantly correlate with task-induced anxiety (discovery sample: τ = 0.048, p = 0.165; replication sample: τ = 0.029, p = 0.298).

 ![Figure 4.](https://cdn.elifesciences.org/articles/87720/elife-87720-fig4-v1.jpg)